 Duty, on the other hand, is an indirect tax, not a direct tax.
 These taxes are imposed on all items that exist and circulate within a country’s borders.

 Furthermore, these indirect taxes are imposed only on manufactured or imported items, not on individual residents.
 Every country has its own set of rules and regulations for levying customs and excise taxes.
-The duties that are collected varies from one country to the next.
+The duties that are collected vary from one country to the next.

 Excise Duty vs Custom Duty